China City of America: Context

 was known in the region as a defender of fracking.
 According to Paula Medley of the Basha Kill Area Association the project couldn't be developed on the scale proposed by China City without damaging environmentally sensitive wetlands.

 In 2014, Town of Thompson supervisor Bill Rieber became frustrated with Li's constantly shifting plans and the Town of Thompson declined to approve the project, but the project was granted approval for three wells in 2016.
-In the same year, Sullivan county lawyer Jacob Billig sued China City of America for failing to pay him fees for service.
+In the same year, Sullivan County lawyer Jacob Billig sued China City of America for failing to pay him fees for service.
 A settlement was reached out of court for $25,000.

 Thompson Education Center

-While the larger China City project has stalled, the Thompson Education Center (TEC) is still being planned.
+While the larger China City project stalled, the Thompson Education Center (TEC) was still being planned in 2017.
 The proposed for-profit college campus is on a 573 acre parcel of land near Route 17, Exit 112, which borders Wild Turnpike in Thompson, New York and extends to the town of Mamakating.
 The mostly undeveloped land for the project is in proximity to an environmentally protected wetland, the Harlen Swamp Wetland Complex.
 It is also near Monticello, New York, a village with a poverty rate of about 36 percent.
 TEC press releases promised that the "high-end" project would create at least 20,000 jobs.
 TEC added that "once the project is complete, there will be many job openings...including but not limited to professors, instructors, school book store and shop keepers, chefs, landscapers, cleaning, and maintenance workers."
 In August 2017, New York Construction Report said TEC would be constructed in three phases, developing 80 acres of land with 493 acres of open space.

 Thompson Education Center plans to have a school of business, a film & arts school, and programs in nursing and medical training, culinary arts, high school equivalency and executive and vocational training.
 The project includes four classroom buildings, student dormitories, student townhouses and a student center.
 TEC claims to have entered into agreements with US and Chinese high schools, colleges, education institutions and systems to provide students to the institution.
 TEC claims also that it has been working with several U.S. accredited colleges on undergraduate programs and ESL programs.